 “When an individual displays extreme emotions — yelling, berating, bullying, etc. — that is always negative.
 In extremes, it can and does lead to a toxic work environment,” Ronald Riggio, a professor of leadership and organizational psychology at Claremont McKenna College wrote.

 When you notice the toxic behavior, the next thing you can do is…

 Making friends and being nice in your workplace is great, but remember–you don’t have to be everyone’s buddy.
 If a person starts to disturb you when you need to get your work done, it’s okay to be professional.
 It’s really fine to ask them to leave you alone.
 Don’t be too harsh when you say it.
 Just say things like, “I’m thrilled to hear about it at the break and now I have to get my work done first,”

 But that doesn’t mean you’re antisocial.
 As Saedi Bocci said, you don’t have to be antisocial, you can see it like this; I need to close my door to get my work done first, once it’s done, I might open the door.
 Or, to avoid being approached when you’re working, wear your earphone.
 Easy.
 But if setting boundaries still don’t work, you really need to do the next step regarding dealing with toxic colleagues at work.

 Try to confront your co-worker directly

 You already wear your earphone and that one person still come to you?
 Well, the best thing to do is to tell them directly.
 Option one; explain to them that their complaint about work is happening everywhere.
-Tell the to not focus on negativity, and show them the positive things at work.
-Just hope that your colleague begins to think positive about their work.
+Tell them to not focus on negativity, and show them the positive things at work.
+Just hope that your colleague begins to think positively about their work.